igomezv/igomezv.github.io/portfolio.md

 ## Neural networks in cosmological data reconstructions
 From observational data, neural networks are trained to generate synthetic data.
 We use feedforward neural networks and variational autoencoders.

-Supervised by:  Dr. Ricardo García Salcedo and Dr. JA Vazquez.
+With:  Dr. Ricardo García Salcedo and Dr. JA Vazquez.

 ![Figura](https://igomezv.github.io/assets/img/reconstruction.png){: .mx-auto.d-block :}